 The Musquodoboit Trailway is one of the best trail systems in Nova Scotia.
 The trail itself is an abandoned railway with various loops of sub-trails branching off of it.
-You can decide if you’re up for a simple walk with the dog or a day long adventure.
+You can decide if you’re up for a simple walk with the dog (on-leash) or a day long adventure.
 The linear rail trail is about 15km (6-8hrs return trip).
 Admiral Lake loop is 5.2km after a 2.2km entry from the main rail trail (Allow 4-5 hours).

 If you decide to tackle the back– country looped trails like Admiral Lake loop, make sure you are in good condition for some strenuous hilly, hiking.
 The payoff is well worth the effort.
 Some of the best vista’s I’ve ever seen in the Nova Scotia come from the various designated look-offs which are well marked on the trail map.

 The trails may be hiked year round, but after fresh snowfall, some of the backwoods trails would require snowshoes.
 Cross country skiing and biking are reserved for the main rail trail, as the backwoods would be very difficult due to the elevations and narrow trails.
 All of the trails are very well maintained and marked every 20ft or so with yellow trail markers, and getting lost would be fairly difficult (but definitely possible).
 There are also a few sheltered picnic areas and toilets at the main trail heads.

 The Musquodoboit River and various lakes are seen throughout the trail system, and at some look-offs you can see as far as the coast.
 Wildlife is plentiful along the backwoods trails and if you look around you can find tracks of all sorts.